| About Misha Williams

 by whites and not the sort of remote area that Fawcett was seeking

+for setting up his secret "Great Scheme".
 Williams then returned to Cuiaba and from there went

 directly North to "Dead Horse Camp", the fabled geographic